Auraelius/playful-clock/readme.md

 Animations are sequences of device values at given times.

-Animations are created by adding delayed jobs to the device-values queues.
+Animations are created by adding delayed jobs to the `device-values` queue.

 Only one animation can run at a time.
 Starting a new animation flushes the queues before adding the new values and times.